paulross/pymemtrace/README.rst

 The tools provided by ``pymemtrace``:

+* ``process_tree`` is a command line tool that shows the total memory usage of a process *and* its child processes at regular time intervals.
+  It can log this data to a JSON file for later analysis.
+  See `some process_tree examples <https://pymemtrace.readthedocs.io/en/latest/examples/process_tree.html>`_
-* ``process`` is a very lightweight way of logging the total memory usage at regular time intervals.
+* ``process`` is a very lightweight way of logging the total memory usage of a single process at regular time intervals.
   It can plot memory over time with plotting programs such as ``gnuplot``.
   See `some process examples <https://pymemtrace.readthedocs.io/en/latest/examples/process.html>`_
 * ``cPyMemTrace`` is a memory tracer written in C that can report total memory usage for every function call/return for